bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 My last non-Apple laptop was a ThinkPad T520 in 2011.
 Some issues with it prompted me to write my [infamous Linux rant]({% post_url 2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop %}) and to switch to Macs.
 10 years later I once again have a Lenovo laptop.
 Coincidence or providence?
 Time will tell!

 [^1]: Admittedly, I briefly owned a HP Spectre x360 5 years ago.
 I love it as hardware, but back then WSL was way too immature for my needs and Linux didn't support well the Spectre's touch-screen.
+[^2]: Supposedly my laptop should work great with Linux.
+I'll have to check that at some point.